Skip to main content

 The final file changed above is the MaterialIcons-Regular.otf font file, which can happen if your app uses more or fewer icons from the Dart code.
 Flutter will automatically "tree shake" your fonts, so if you don't use an icon in your Dart code, it will not be included in the final app.
 You can disable this behavior with --no-tree-shake-icons at the risk of increasing your app size.
 This type of warning will also go away once we add [https://github.com/shorebirdtech/shorebird/issues/318](asset patching).

 A type of change not shown above is one which changes .dex files on Android or the Runner.app directory on iOS.
 These changes represent changes to the native code of your app, and are not patchable by Shorebird.
 If you see this warning, you should be very careful about publishing your patch, as it may cause your app to crash when the Dart code tries to call into native code which operates differently than expected.
-See the next section.
+See

 The shorebird patch command will print a warning if it detects changes to files in your compiled app that correspond to native code changes (.dex files on Android, files in the Runner.app directory on iOS).
 This does not always mean that your patch will not work, but because shorebird cannot be sure that the changes are safe, and because shorebird can't patch non-Dart code, it prints a warning.